-\begin{example}[Handling of \cite{Sk17-2} in Israel J. Math.; 29.01.2021] [Added later: The paper was rejected on the basis of a referee report shown to be incompetent below (cf. footnote \ref{f:ijm} and Example \ref{r:ijm1}).
+\begin{example}[the report on handling of \cite{Sk17-2} in Israel J. Math.; 29.01.2021] The paper was rejected on the basis of a referee report shown to be incompetent below.
 The referee's specific critical remarks are either

 $\bullet$ attempts to misuse the anonymous peer review system to promote an opinion which does not stand an open discussion (and thus violating principles of scientific discussions recalled in Remark \ref{r:prin}.b), see quotations in (A,E) below, or